-Community lifelines resiliency relies on the joint capacity of all of its components.
-The IPGM Program encourages entities essential in mitigating hazardous risks related to disasters and man-made emergencies to apply, including industries supporting communications, maritime and air transportation lifelines, and solid waste management, operated mainly by the private sector.13 The Program will select these projects that will best serve the strengthening of community lifelines by addressing infrastructure redundancy, alternatives, and independence across all lifelines as key mitigation strategies to leverage the Island's resources.
+The IPGM Program encourages entities essential in mitigating hazardous risks related to disasters and man-made emergencies to apply.
+This includes industries supporting communications, maritime and air transportation lifelines, and solid waste management, operated mainly by the private sector.
+The Program will select projects that will best serve the strengthening of community lifelines by addressing infrastructure redundancy, alternatives, and independence across all lifelines as key mitigation strategies to leverage the Island's resources.

-The Program will fund projects that will greatly impact and facilitate the Island's long-term infrastructure stability and resilience.
-This The IPGM Program will potentially serves as a funding source for initiatives the Government of Puerto Rico deems critical for the Island's emerging economy and will fit in with the post-natural disaster recovery strategy.
+The IPGM Program serves as a funding source for initiatives the Government of Puerto Rico deems critical for the Island's emerging economy and will fit in with the post-natural disaster recovery strategy.
 As a result, the Program uses its funds to support creative, cost-effective, and socially transformational solutions.
 For the competitive side of the Program, CDBG-MIT funds will be provided in the form of low-interest, partially or fully forgivable loans, as projects under the IPGM Program will require significant financial investments.
-Large financial investments will be needed for IPGM projects, of which the CDBG-MIT element may be minimal to major and given in the form of low-interest, partially or entirely forgiven loans.
 PRDOH may also directly select projects that align with the goals and strategies presented in the CDBG-MIT Action Plan for which funds will be provided in the form of a grant.